Carl-Hugo/FluentValidation.AspNetCore.Http/README.md

 ## How to install

 ```
-dotnet add package FluentValidation.AspNetCore.Http
+dotnet add package ForEvolve.FluentValidation.AspNetCore.Http
 ```

-> The pre-release feed URL is the following:
+> You can use the following pre-release feed URL:
 >
 > https://f.feedz.io/forevolve/fluentvalidation/nuget/index.json